-Check The Disney Tourist Blog Crowd Calendar to see which of the 60 days of Disney Christmas works best for you and your family.
+Check Is it Packed to see which of the 60 days of Disney Christmas works best for you and your family.
 The week of Christmas is known to be the busiest of the year, but hey it’s an experience.
 Also, make note of what days have extended hours so you can take advantage of those.
 We typically try to catch the park right around Thanksgiving and the first weeks of December, and like always if you can go on a weekday you’re a little better off. *Pro Tip- The word is Wednesday is the slowest day of the week because it is the furthest from the weekend!

 Our favorite discounted Disney Ticket reseller is ARES TRAVEL, but note that they only sell multi-day park hopper tickets.

 Check wait times, skip ticket lines, check FASTPASS return times (and book them with the MaxPass), make Dining Reservations, view your PhotoPass photos & much more!
 Download the app here.